Loan Product

 - Closing Time

-- 45 to 90 days
+- 45 to 90 days typical

 Rates depend on the deal.
 Submit your file or jump on a call and I'll get you a real number.

 CMBS vs. Life Company.
-How I Pick
+How I Pick.

 Ready when you are.